keplernetwork/kepler/doc/wallet/design/design.md

-# Grin Wallet + Library Design
+# Kepler Wallet + Library Design

 ![wallet design](wallet-arch.png)

 ## High Level Wallet Design Overview

-The current Grin `wallet` crate provides several layers of libraries, services, and traits that can be mixed, matched and reimplemented to support various needs within the default Grin wallet as well as provide a set of useful library functions for 3rd-party implementors.
+The current Kepler `wallet` crate provides several layers of libraries, services, and traits that can be mixed, matched and reimplemented to support various needs within the default Kepler wallet as well as provide a set of useful library functions for 3rd-party implementors.
 At a very high level, the code is organized into the following components (from highest-level to lowest):

 * **Command Line Client** - The command line client invoked by `grin wallet [command]`, simply instantiates the other components below